w3f/Grants-Program/applications/paid.md

 ### Overview

-PAID protocol is based off ideas from MDV “Mensajeria Documentos Verificables” and OpenLaw and consists of part protocol onchain and a off chain protocol using content networks like IPFS/Swarm and using DID/VC standards as identity and verification mechanism.
+PAID Smart Agreement protocol is based off ideas from MDV “Mensajería Documentos Verificables” and OpenLaw and consists of part protocol onchain and a offchain protocol using content networks like IPFS/IPNS/Swarm and using DID-METHOD/VC standards as identity and verification mechanism, based in a our did method development  did:dpki.

 #### Technologies
 * OpenLaw
 * MDV
 * XDV
+* JEXL
+* ICAO TRIP

 #### Integration with Substrate

-Our development pipeline consits of standard EVM compatible tooling with the exception of compilation, which is done by the solang compiler, which allows us to deploy contracts compiled to Edgware as WASM contracts compatible with Substrate / Polkadot.
+Our development pipeline consist of standard EVM compatible tooling with the exception of compilation, which is done by the solang compiler, which allows us to deploy contracts compiled to Edgeware as WASM contracts compatible with Substrate / PolkaDOT.

 ### Project Details